-Unloan is a division of the Commonwealth Bank of Australia (CBA) which along with its subsidiaries (the CommBank Group) provide or distribute banking, finance, insurance, funds management, financial planning and advice, superannuation, stockbroking and other services.
-The Group includes Bankwest and CBA, among others.
+Unloan is a division of the Commonwealth Bank of Australia (CBA) which along with other CBA divisions and subsidiaries (the CommBank Group) provide or distribute banking, finance, insurance, funds management, financial planning and advice, superannuation, stockbroking and other services.
+The Group includes Bankwest and Commbank, among others.

 For more information about the Group, including a complete list of Group members, see the CBA’s latest Annual Report, available at commbank.com.au/shareholders.

 We take privacy seriously and are committed to ensuring the protection of your personal information, no matter where you are located.

 Your privacy is important to us

 We protect your personal information, and aim to be clear and open about what we do with it.
 You can find more information in places like our application forms and terms and conditions.

 This Policy explains how we handle your personal information.
 It also includes: